-Welcome to the University of Denver (DU) Colorado Law Project.
+Welcome to the Colorado Law Project.
 The Colorado Law Project is a collaborative effort of many University of Denver participants and local community partners.
-The site is hosted by the University of Denver Sturm College of Law and is supported by the Westminster Law Library and the Morgridge College of Education Library and Information Science Program.
+The site is hosted by the University of Denver Sturm College of Law.
 Community partners include the Arapahoe Library District, the Colorado Supreme Court Library, and the Denver Public Library.

 The mission of the Colorado Law Project (CLP) is to provide Coloradans with access to reliable legal information.
 To accomplish this charge the CLP has adopted the following goals:

 - To provide a gateway to reliable and freely available online legal information of particular interest or importance to Colorado’s general public;

 - To provide comprehensive explanation of included materials and resources in a format and language that is easily understood by both lawyers and non-lawyers alike;

 - To provide an effective reference tool for public librarians to use when answering legal reference questions; and,

 - To provide educational opportunities for Colorado’s general public and library community.